-Program Administrator 205 Kraft Hall 713-348-2181 Email: sj88@rice.edu
+Program Administrator 207 Kraft Hall 713-348-XXXX

 Before You Arrive

 Please review required information at https://graduate.rice.edu/applicants/after-admission/you-arrive.

 Transcripts

 In order to create your student record, which includes your student ID number, NetID, and Rice University email address, the Master of Global Affairs program needs to receive an official transcript from the university in which you completed your undergraduate degree.
 Please have these mailed or emailed directly to the program's office.
 Final transcripts with your conferred degree date are required by October 1.
 If you fail to meet this deadline a \$75 late fee will be assessed.